 Dr. Felipe Santos is a neurotologic and skull base surgeon in the Department of Otolaryngology at Mass.
 Eye and Ear/Harvard Medical School.
-Dr. Santos received subspecialty fellowship training in neurotology and skull base surgery at the House Ear Clinic in Los Angeles.
-He completed his otolaryngology residency at the University of Washington where he also completed a two-year postdoctoral fellowship at the Virginia Merrill Bloedel Hearing Research Center.
+Dr. Santos received subspecialty fellowship training in neurotology and skull base surgery at the House Ear Clinic in Los Angeles after completing his otolaryngology residency at the University of Washington, where he also completed a two-year postdoctoral fellowship with the Virginia Merrill Bloedel Hearing Research Center.
 Dr. Santos attended medical school at the Weill Medical College of Cornell University and graduated cum laude from Harvard College.

 Otopathology in congenital toxoplasmosis.
 Salviz M, Montoya JG, Nadol JB, Santos F. Otol Neurotol.
 2013 Apr 17.

 Otopathology in osteogenesis imperfecta.
 Santos F, McCall AA, Chien W, Merchant S. Otol Neurotol.
 2012 Dec;33(9):1562–6.

 Implantation of the semicircular canals with preservation of hearing and rotational sensitivity: A vestibular neurostimulator suitable for clinical research.
 Rubinstein JT, Bierer S, Kaneko C, Ling L, Nie K, Oxford T, Newlands S, Santos F, Risi F, Abbas PJ, Phillips JO.
 Otol Neurotol.
 2012 Jul;33(5):789–96.

 Histopathologic markers of hearing loss in intralabyrinthine schwannomas: Implications for management.
 Santos F, Linthicum FH, House JW, Wilkinson EP.
 Otol Neurotol.
 2011 Dec;32(9):1542–7.